kokotb/ImSwitch-2.5D-SIM-QPI/docs/use-cases.rst

 The modules that will create the signals for the scan are ``GalvoScanDesigner`` for the XY-scanning, and ``PointScanTTLCycleDesigner`` for the laser synchronization.
 The analog scan designer will create smooth scanning signals with linear acquisition regions for good control of the galvanometric mirrors.
 The TTL designer will create laser modulation signals that can be controlled on a sub-line level with the widget interface, with automatic turn off during the portions of the scan that are not during acquisition.

-The Hamamtsu SLM used in the setup is managed through the ``SLMManager``, and is simply controlled by connecting it as a monitor and showing a gray-scale image with the pixel values corresponding to the phase-shift you want to impose.
+The Hamamtsu SLM used in the setup is managed through the ``SLM25DManager``, and is simply controlled by connecting it as a monitor and showing a gray-scale image with the pixel values corresponding to the phase-shift you want to impose.
 The manager is responsible for building this image based on the user-input from the widget.

 The focus lock does not have a separate manager, but instead is associated with one of the TIS cameras and the Z-piezo rs232device.
 The properties for the focus lock specifies what hardware devices it should associate with, what part of the camera frame should be cropped, and the update frequency (in Hz) of the PI control loop.